dinusha00/recruiter/README.md

 2. Click on a selected head hunter see the list of recruitment they have done for month period and calculate the fee

+## Prerequisite to run the application
+- Java 1.8

 ## Technologies used
 - Spring boot
 - H2 database